CodeIncHQ/SessionManager/README.md

 // the session manager need a session handler to start
 $sessionManager = new SessionManager(
-	new MySessionHandler() //  any handler implementing \SessionHandlerInterface );
+	new MySessionHandler() //  any handler implementing HandlerInterface );
 $sessionManager->setName("AGreatSession");
 $sessionManager->setExpire(30); // minutes